andaze/hugo-jobs/content/vision/perspective/_index.en.md

 - **34% of people working at Microsoft**
 - **38% of physicians working in the U.S.**
 {{< imagedisplay  src="スライド8.PNG"  >}}
 India is a large country with more than one billion people and is said to have more than 20 official languages, including English, and a variety of cultures and religions.
 Because of its large population, competition within the country is fierce, and the country is highly adaptable to diversity, so it seems that the people of India have naturally acquired a national character that allows them to exert themselves globally even overseas.
-Incidentally, there are more than 20 Indian engineers working at Andaz.
+Incidentally, there are more than 20 Indian engineers working at Andaze.

 #### If engineers don't find it "interesting," it's meaningless.
 Gone are the days of silently listening to your boss and doing as you are told in order to get a monthly salary.
 And we believe that if a job doesn't feel right to us, we don't need to do it to sustain life.
 We trust and hand over authority when necessary, and support engineering with more freedom to achieve results.